Hypothetical partition of Belgium: Outright support

-Several small parties with no or very few seats at the parliament campaign explicitly for the unity of the Belgian state.
+The far-left bilingual Workers' Party of Belgium (holding 10% of the seats at the 2024 federal parliament) supports the unity of Belgium since it considers the federalisation of the country as an employers' attack at the welfare state and the unity of the trade unions.
+Also, several small parties with no or very few seats at the parliament campaign explicitly for the unity of the Belgian state.
 The conservative Belgian Union promotes a stronger federal government and a return to the Belgian unitary state which existed in the 1960s.
-The far-left Workers' Party of Belgium also supports the unity of Belgium since it considers the federalisation of the country as an employers' attack at the welfare state and the unity of the trade unions.
 The Francophone far-right Front National is also explicitly opposed to the partition of Belgium.

 There are several Walloon representatives of the Socialist Party in the Walloon Parliament who are in favour of the Walloon Regionalism, also in the Walloon Government such as Eliane Tillieux and Jean-Claude Marcourt for instance, i.e. two socialist ministers on the four of the Walloon Government.
 The Walloon wing of the General Federation of Belgian Labour are in favour of more powers for the Regions.